 Since we’re talking here about entirely managed Windows and Linux services, the only way to get a quote is to contact the company.
 But, be warned that this company can only help you if you’re looking for a stateside server:

-You can telephone TierPoint, or initiate a live chat (like I did).
-You can also complete an online contact form and schedule a consultation with the click of a button.
+You can call TierPoint or start a live chat (just like I did).
+You also have the option to fill out an online contact form and easily schedule a consultation with a simple click.

 If you sign up with TierPoint, and you’d like to try supporting yourself, you will find a surprisingly comprehensive knowledge base and a regularly updated blog.
 These resources should put many self-service shared web hosting providers to shame.